ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This document defines a means for the AS to provide to the client instance information that is required to complete a particular interaction mode, for which IANA is asked to create and maintain a new registry titled "Interaction Mode Responses".
 Initial values for this registry are given in {{IANA-interaction-response-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{IANA-interaction-response-template}}.

+Interaction mode responses MUST document the corresponding interaction start mode that triggers the response's inclusion.

 ### Registration Template {#IANA-interaction-response-template}

 {: vspace="0"}